mohitpai/journey-optimizer.en/help/using/configuration/lp-subdomains.md

     >[!CAUTION]
     >
     >You cannot use an existing landing page subdomain.
+    >
+    >Capital letters are not allowed in subdomains.

     Delegating an invalid subdomain to Adobe is not allowed.
 Make sure you enter a valid subdomain which is owned by your organization, such as marketing.yourcompany.com.